AxiaCoin/axia-network-v2-coreth/README.md

 ## Building

-Coreth is a dependency of AvalancheGo which is used to implement the EVM based Virtual Machine for the Avalanche AXChain.
-In order to run with a local version of Coreth, users must update their Coreth dependency within AvalancheGo to point to their local Coreth directory.
-If Coreth and AvalancheGo are at the standard location within your GOPATH, this will look like the following:
+Coreth is a dependency of AxiaGo which is used to implement the EVM based Virtual Machine for the Axia AXChain.
+In order to run with a local version of Coreth, users must update their Coreth dependency within AxiaGo to point to their local Coreth directory.
+If Coreth and AxiaGo are at the standard location within your GOPATH, this will look like the following:

 ```bash
 cd $GOPATH/src/github.com/axiacoin/axia-network-v2
 go mod edit -replace github.com/axiacoin/axia-network-v2-coreth=../coreth
 ```

-Note: the AXChain originally ran in a separate process from the main AvalancheGo process and communicated with it over a local gRPC connection.
-When this was the case, AvalancheGo's build script would download Coreth, compile it, and place the binary into the `avalanchego/build/plugins` directory.
+Note: the AXChain originally ran in a separate process from the main AxiaGo process and communicated with it over a local gRPC connection.
+When this was the case, AxiaGo's build script would download Coreth, compile it, and place the binary into the `axiago/build/plugins` directory.

 ## API